 What Is Family Sponsorship?

-The wonderful thing about sponsorship is that your parents can not only come to Canada to visit but they can stay!
+The wonderful thing about the family sponsorship program is that your parents can not only come to Canada to visit but they can stay!
 In some ways this allows you to have the best of both worlds and leaving your homeland does not mean saying goodbye to your parents forever.

 Wanting to sponsor someone does not necessarily mean you will be allowed to.
-For any type of family class sponsorship, a few basic qualifications have to be met:
+For any type of family class sponsorship, including the parents sponsorship immigration program, a few basic qualifications have to be met:

 - Need to be over eighteen years of age;